Yummy Traditional : Hi-Tea Page Not Found - Yummy Traditional

 drain-out-samosa-from-oil

-Transfer to the kitchen towel to remove excess oil, and repeat the same process with the rest of the samosas
+Transfer the kitchen towel to remove excess oil, and repeat the same process with the rest of the samosas.

 place-on-towel-for-removing-excess-oil

-Veggie samosas are ready to hot serve and served with green chutney and ketchup
+Veggie samosas are ready to be enjoyed with green chutney and ketchup.

 samosa-are-done